 No. 5 Gonzaga beats No. 25 Texas Tech 69-55 in Phoenix

-PHOENIX (AP) Andrew Nembhard scored 16 points, Rahir Bolton added 15 and No. 5 Gonzaga outlasted No. 25 Texas Tech 69-55 in the Colangelo Classic on Saturday.
+Andrew Nembhard scored 16 points, Rasir Bolton added 15 and No. 5 Gonzaga fought off No. 25 Texas Tech’s tenacious defense for a 69-55 win in the Colangelo Classic on Saturday.

+“Anytime you play Texas Tech, we talked all week about really having to amp our toughness up,” Gonzaga coach Mark Few said.
+“It’s not only physical toughness, it’s mental toughness.
+Baskets are hard to come by and it’s hard to get baskets in the half court, so I was proud of our guys in both aspects.”

 The Bulldogs (9-2) withstood Texas Tech’s defensive pressure most of the afternoon in the desert, limiting turnovers while working the ball around for open looks.